Egg Facts – Top 10 FAQs About Eggs

 Fresh eggs – air sac is small and eggs lie horizontally along the bottom of the jar.

-Old eggs – air sac has grown to the point where egg will float.
-This egg is about 4 weeks old.
-To be certain it’s still good to eat, crack it open in a separate bowl rather than cracking it into your dish.
-In all likelihood, it’s still great for baking.
-Obviously, if it looks or smells bad, toss it.
+Old eggs – air sac has grown to the point where egg will float. Â This egg is about 4 weeks old.
+To check if it’s still good to eat, crack it open in a separate bowl.
+If it looks or smells bad, toss it, otherwise use in baking.

 The Cracked Egg Test

-Crack an egg on a flat plate and observe the yolk and the thick egg white immediately surrounding the yolk (there are two parts to the egg white – the thin egg white and the thick egg white).
-If the egg yolk is nicely centered in the thick egg white which has a definite shape and has some height (as in the photo above), you have a high quality, fresh egg.
-As the egg ages, the thick egg white will become runnier and will become flatter.
-It’s still good to eat, it just won’t look as pretty if you’re serving sunny side up fried eggs.
+Crack an egg on a flat plate and observe the yolk and the thick egg white immediately surrounding the yolk (there are two parts to the egg white – the thin egg white and the thick egg white). Â If the egg yolk is nicely centered in the thick egg white which has a definite shape and has some height (as in the photo above), you have a high quality, fresh egg. Â As the egg ages, the thick egg white will become runnier and will become flatter.
+It’s still good to eat, it just won’t look as pretty if you’re serving sunny side up fried eggs and it might not provide as much “lift” in meringues or angel food cakes.

 Extra fun fact – fresh eggs are best for poached eggs and older eggs are best for easy to peel hard boiled eggs.